tommit1970/breakfastlogger/readme.txt

 ----------------------

+2022/03/??-2022/03/??:- make a visual representation of users - show avatar

 Thoughts and ideas for change:
 ------------------------------
+- on register breakfast update breakfastList (bug in app already running from 30.april - 1.mai)
-- if new userName checked for similar userNames in DB?
+	- check if current date is in the set month

-- userName must be 3 characters
+- gap in register checking, from date to date
-- make a visual representation of users - show avatar
+- a total remake of datesystem in breakfastDataFile and breakfastList
-- log usercreations, changes and deletions in log.txt
-- if the file log.txt becomes too big save first about 100 lines to another archive
-- a check if today.txt does exist
-- aborted in deleteEntry - not red
-- all options in (b)rackets in red - do a walk through
-- Clean Module-structure
+- missing entries catcher
-- logged in as one user, can only change username and password for this user 2022/03/15-2022/03/15: Make a master password to access all
+- show entries on delete recordings 2022/03/??-2022/03/??:- log usercreations, changes and deletions in log.txt 2022/03/??-2022/03/??:- if the file log.txt becomes too big save first about 100 lines to another archive 2022/03/??-2022/03/??:- aborted in deleteEntry - not red 2022/03/??-2022/03/??:- all options in (b)rackets in red - do a walk through 2022/03/??-2022/03/??:- Clean Module-structure 2022/03/??-2022/03/??:- logged in as one user, can only change username and password for this user 2022/03/??-2022/03/??: Make a master password to access all

 Errors:
 -------